Industry Specialty

 Top AI & Machine Learning UX Agencies in Europe

-There are 55 AI/ML-specialized UX agencies in Europe.
-The top-ranked for 2026 are Supercharge, AREA 17, and IDEO, with average rates around €100-170/hr.
-Key hubs include Budapest, Paris, London.
+There are 37 AI/ML-specialized UX agencies in Europe.
+The top-ranked for 2026 are UX&I GmbH, AREA 17, and Bonanza Studios, with average rates around €100-170/hr.
+Key hubs include Berlin, Paris, Budapest.

 Most AI products fail not because the model is bad, but because users don't trust it, don't understand it, or can't figure out what to do when it's wrong.
 These agencies design for uncertainty, explainability, and the unique UX challenges of systems that learn, predict, and sometimes hallucinate.
 Specialists in user research for AI trust calibration and product design for probabilistic interfaces where every screen needs to handle four states: right, wrong, uncertain, and 'I don't know.'